 Plato (l. c.
 428-348 BCE) was a student of Socrates (l. c.
 469/470-399 BCE) and Aristotle studied under Plato.
 The student and teacher disagreed on a fundamental aspect of Plato's philosophy – the insistence on a higher realm of Forms which made objective reality possible on the earthly plane – although, contrary to the claims of some scholars this did not cause any rift between them.
 Aristotle would build upon Plato's theories to advance his own original thought and, although he rejected Plato's Theory of Forms, he never disparaged his former master's basic philosophy.

 He was hired by Philip II, King of Macedon (r.
 359-336 BCE) as tutor for his son Alexander the Great (l.
-356-323 BCE) and made such an impression on the youth that Alexander carried Aristotle's works with him on campaign and introduced his philosophy to the east when he conquered the Persian Empire.
-Through Alexander, Aristotle's works were spread throughout the known world of the time, influencing other philosophies and providing a foundation for the development of Jewish, Christian, and Muslim theology.
+356-323 BCE) and made such an impression on the youth that Alexander carried Aristotle's works with him on campaign and introduced Aristotelian philosophy to the east when he conquered the Persian Empire.
+Through Alexander, Aristotle's works were spread throughout the known world of the time, influencing ancient philosophy and providing a foundation for the development of Jewish, Christian, and Muslim theology.

 Aristotle was born in 384 BCE in Stagira, Greece, on the border of Macedonia.
 His father, Nichomachus, was the court physician to the Macedonian king and died when Aristotle was ten years old.
 His uncle assumed guardianship of the boy and saw to his education.
 Aristotle probably spent time with the tutors at the Macedonian court, as the son and nephew of palace staff, but this not known with certainty.
 When he was 18, Aristotle was sent to Athens to study at Plato's Academy where he remained for the next 20 years.